rbanffy/testable_appengine/README.md

 .env/bin/activate` or your favorite virtualenv tool.
 The tests will not function outside the local virtualenv.
-From the virtualenv, invoking dev_appserver.py and appcfg.py will use the versions in the SDK downloaded during install.
+From the virtualenv, invoking dev_appserver.py and appcfg.py will use the versions in the SDK downloaded during install (check the `Makefile` for current version).

 Your app should go in the `src` folder.
-Run your application using the dev_appserver.py script as usual.
+Run your application using the dev_appserver.py script from within the virtualenv, as in `dev_appserver.py src`.
+Always deploy from the `src` folder so your tests don't end up on the server.

 Tests
 -----